How to Setup a HTTPS Node JS Server on Amazon EC2

 - AWS Account

-- First of all you'll need an AWS account, if you don't have one already you can create one should be get an AWS free tier for a year.
+- First of all, you'll need an AWS account.
+If you don't have one already, you can create one and get an AWS free tier for a year.

 - Custom Domain

-- Another requirement is the domain name if you wish to walk through with this blog's steps.
+- Another requirement is a domain name if you wish to walk through this blog's steps.

 - Purchase from AWS

-- So if you don't have a domain name but you wish to get one, you could get one from AWS route 53 to register a domain.
-AWS has the ability to purchase a domain name similar to the Godaddy and any other domain hosting company, below is the page at AWS where you can search and purchase domain name.
+- If you don't have a domain name but you wish to get one, you could get one from AWS Route 53 to register a domain.
+AWS has the ability to purchase a domain name similar to GoDaddy and any other domain hosting company.
+Below is the page at AWS where you can search and purchase a domain name.

-- Once purchased new domain is done, later at this blog we'll connect this domain's name server to the route 53
+- Once the new domain purchase is done, later in this blog we'll connect this domain's name server to the Route 53

-record.
-You'll need to create route 53 Hosted zoned with the domain you just purchased.
+NSrecord.
+You'll need to create a Route 53 hosted zone with the domain you just purchased.

-Below is example of domain name's name server
+Below is an example of a domain name's name servers:

 ns-111.awsdns-11.co.uk.